Pablodubco/unit-4-game/README.md

 | boolGameOpponentLevelUP | boolean | If true, opponents also level up after every battle. |
 | boolGameCharStartLevel | boolean | If true, the selected character's **_intCharStartLevel_** property will be ignored and the starting level of the selected character is always 0.
 See [characater section](#characters-collection) for details. |

-Changing the values of these parameters can drastically affect the game difficulty.
+>**NOTE:** Changing the values of these parameters can drastically affect the game difficulty.
 For example, the game can be set to have many more characters to select from and fight against (current setting is 4 characters), and prevent HP recovery after every battle, have only the player character start at level 0, or only have the player character level up after every battle.

 | [Game properties index](#game-flow-and-properties) | [Main index](#contents) |
 | :---: | :---: |